MacKarrigle History, Family Crest & Coats of Arms

 Early Origins of the MacKarrigle family

 The surname MacKarrigle was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Cargill is a parish containing, with the villages of Burreltown, Wolfhill, and Woodside.
 "This place, of which the name, of Celtic origin, signifies a village with a church, originally formed a portion of the parish of Cupar-Angus, from which, according to ancient records, it was separated prior to the year 1514."

 Important Dates for the MacKarrigle family

 This web page shows only a small excerpt of our MacKarrigle research.
-Another 92 words (7 lines of text) covering the years 1283, 1457, 1681, 1619, 1681, 1638, 1643 and 1681 are included under the topic Early MacKarrigle History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1283, 1457, 1681, 1685, 1619, 1681, 1638, 1643, 1681 and 1605 are included under the topic Early MacKarrigle History in all our PDF Extended History products and printed products wherever possible.

 MacKarrigle Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 MacKarrigle has appeared Cargill, Cargille, Carnigill, Cargile, Kergylle, Cargyle, Carrigle, McGirl and many more.

 Early Notables of the MacKarrigle family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early MacKarrigle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacKarrigle family to Ireland

 Some of the MacKarrigle family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacKarrigle family

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the MacKarrigle name: David Cargill arrived who in New York State in 1740; with James, Jean, John, Margaret; Elizabeth Cargill settled in New York State in 1740; J. and William Cargill settled in Baltimore Maryland in 1820..